Here’s all the new stuff in Apple’s latest security document

 Apple Pay is available for web transactions in iOS 10 and most of the security architecture is what you’d expect for a web-based payments system.
 Apple requires websites to register and have their domain verified by Apple, and sites need to serve their content over an encrypted HTTPS connection.

 But there is one cool feature that’s new here — you can start a transaction on your laptop and finish it with your iPhone or Apple Watch.
-This transaction handoff requires some interesting security wrangling that allows your credit card information to remain securely on your phone or watch.
+This transaction hand-off requires some interesting security wrangling that allows your credit card information to remain securely on your phone or watch:

 In the case of Mac to iPhone or Apple Watch handoff, Apple Pay uses the end-to-end encrypted IDS protocol to transmit payment related information between the user’s Mac and the authorizing device.
 IDS uses the user’s device keys to perform encryption so no other device can decrypt this information, and the keys aren’t available to Apple.
 Device discovery for Apple Pay handoff contains the type and unique identifier of the user’s credit cards along with some metadata.
 The device-specific account number of the user’s card isn’t shared and it continues to remain stored securely on the user’s iPhone or Apple Watch.
 Apple also securely transfers the user’s recently used contact, shipping, and billing addresses over iCloud Keychain.